 Frecciarossa and Frecciargento Amenities

-Frecciargento are the next level of AV trains, and they’re very similar to the Frecciarossa fleet.
-The Frecciargento trains are slightly slower, although they’re still high-speed trains.
-Passengers in 1st-class cars get a free drink and newspaper, and there are also 2nd-class cars.
-A cafe car is available to all passengers.
+Frecciargento are the next level of AV trains, and are very similar to the Frecciarossa fleet.
+The Frecciargento trains are slightly slower, although they’re still considered high-speed trains.
+There are 1st-class and 2nd-class cars.
+Passengers in 1st-class cars get a free drink and newspaper, and a cafe car is available to all passengers.
 All cars are air-conditioned and there are outlets at each seat.

 Rome Fiumicino Airport, Rome, and Florence Train Stations

-Roma Tiburtina and Roma Ostiense are also connected to the city's Metro, and are both served by a number of city buses.
+Roma Tiburtina and Roma Ostiense are also connected to the city's Metro system, and are both served by a number of city buses.

 Florence's Santa Maria Novella, is the city’s main train station.
 It is close to the historic center, and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.